Fundamental tips for artists on Spotify – 2026

 In fact, catalog streams increase by 15-20% on the day new music is released.
 Use this week to attract as many people as possible to your music, whether it’s new or old.

-Spotify says that when a fan saves a song, they clearly intend to listen to it again.
-In fact, they are three times more likely to listen to it again in a few months if they’ve saved it.
-And if the user adds you to a personal playlist, the trend becomes even more pronounced: they are +41% more likely to listen to your tracks and +12% more likely to view your profile.
+Spotify states that when a fan saves a track, they clearly intend to listen to it again.
+On average, nearly 70% of users who pre-save an album will stream it within the first week.
+There is also a 3 times higher chance that they will listen to it again a few months later.
+And if the user adds your music to a personal playlist, the trend intensifies: there is a +41% chance they will listen to your tracks and a +12% chance they will check out your profile.

 Canvas